seqizz/awesomewm-config/README.md

   - The X display set as "primary" has systray and 2 tags (term & chat) on it
   - Non-primary displays get the web & mail tags (replicated if more screens available)
   - Dynamic re-organisation of tags in case of screen addition/removal (so no clients get lost)
-  - If a monitor is widescreen, automatically split into 2 "fake" screens, which you can expand/shrink
+  - If a monitor is widescreen, automatically split into 2 equal "fake" screens (which you can expand/shrink)
+- Taglist hints client count by dots, dynamically updated
 - Keyboard oriented
   - Can resize, change tag, move, minimize, even suspend any client via shortcuts
     - Special keys for moving clients between visible screens